MTstateIntroStats/IntroStatActivitiesHybrid/_book/index.md

 # Preface {-}

 This coursepack accompanies the textbook for STAT 216: Montana State Introductory Statistics with R, which can be found at [https://mtstateintrostats.github.io/IntroStatTextbook/](https://mtstateintrostats.github.io/IntroStatTextbook/).
-The syllabus for the course (including the course calendar), data sets, and links to D2L Brightspace, Gradescope, and the MSU RStudio server can be found on the course webpage: [https://math.montana.edu/courses/s216/](https://math.montana.edu/courses/s216/).
+The syllabus for the course (including the course calendar), data sets, and links to Canvas, Gradescope, and the MSU RStudio server can be found on the course webpage: [https://math.montana.edu/courses/s216/](https://math.montana.edu/courses/s216/).
-Other notes and review materials are linked in D2L.
+Other notes and review materials are linked in Canvas.

 Each of the activities in this workbook is designed to target specific learning outcomes of the course, giving you practice with important statistical concepts in a group setting with instructor guidance.
 In addition to the in-class activities for the course, video notes are provided to aid in taking notes while you complete the required videos.
 Bring this workbook with you to class each class period, and take notes in the workbook as you would your own notes.
 A well-written completed workbook will provide an optimal study guide for exams!